containers/containertoolbx.org/doc.md

                      …
 ```

 The label is meant to be used by maintainers of images to indicate that they have read this document and tested that their images work with Toolbx.
+Otherwise, the images won't be fully recognized by Toolbx.

 #### Name